KassLavender/myshell/README.md

 **DecimalToBinaryMask:**
 In order to allow bit-wise operations, python represents negative integers e.g. -4 as 111....11100, where 100 is equivalent to 11100 and so forth.

-When given a decimal integer, outputs the string of binary values that would be represented in Python after masking up towards the nearest byte.
+When given a decimal integer, outputs the string of binary values that would be represented in Python after masking up towards the nearest 2^x bytes (1 byte, 2 bytes, 4 bytes, etc).

 The first bit denotes the sign (0 is positive, 1 is negative).